XQueryInstitute/Course-Materials/xml-essentials/README.md

 * Timeline: SGML (1986), HTML application of SGML (1991), XML subset of SGML (1998).

 ```
-W3C (World Wide Web Consortium) international doby which sets standards for the Web including HTML and XML.
+W3C (World Wide Web Consortium): international body which sets standards for the Web including HTML and XML
 ```

 #Basic Concepts of XML